kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 ```
 ![windows2k12_install.png](/assets/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso/windows2k12_install.png "KubeVirt Microsoft Windows installation")

-Here is important to comment that to be able to connect through VNC using `virtctl` it's necessary to have access to the Kubernetes API listening in the port 443 of the loadbalancer
+Here is important to comment that to be able to connect through VNC using `virtctl` it's necessary to have access to the Kubernetes API listening in the port 443 of the load balancer
 or one of the Masters of the cluster.
 The following video shows how to go through the installation process:

 ![kubevirt_install_windows.mp4](/assets/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso/kubevirt_install_windows.mp4 "KubeVirt Microsoft Windows installation")

+Once the Virtual Machine is created the PVC with the ISO and the `virtio` drivers can be unattached from the Virtual Machine.

 ## References